ammarahnizam/Rest-Api-Testing-Using-Cypress/README.md

 Pre-requisites:
 =====================
-Download and install node
+1.Download and install node
-Check the installation and version using "node --version.
+2. Check the installation and version using "node --version.
-Now install npm
+3. Now install npm
-Go to terminal and type npm init( You will get package.json file which contain meta data and dependencies) Install Cypress
+4. Go to terminal and type npm init( You will get package.json file which contain meta data and dependencies)
+5. Install Cypress
-Install mocha
+6. Install mocha

 Note:
 ====================